ICJIA/icjia-accessibility-portal/content/faqs.md

 1. **Image-only emails** — If the entire message is a graphic, users who can't see images (or have them blocked) get nothing
 2. **"Click here" links** — Screen readers often read links out of context; "View the 2025 Annual Report" is much better
-3. **Tiny text in images** — Text in graphics should be at least 14pt equivalent
+3. **Text in images** — Avoid putting text in images when possible; if you must, ensure sufficient contrast (4.5:1 for normal text, 3:1 for large text)
 4. **Low contrast** — Light gray text on white backgrounds is hard to read for everyone
 5. **Complex layouts** — Multi-column layouts often break in email clients and screen readers